 What Standards Do Support Groups Follow?

 When choosing any type of alcohol, drug or mental health support group, a key factor to consider is the standards they follow.
 For example, some organizations are very religious, while others offer peer support.
-Some common standards include Alcoholics Anonymous, SMART and LifeRing.
+Some common standards include the aforementioned Alcoholics Anonymous, SMART and LifeRing.

 Support Groups Have Limitations